 1/2 cup chopped walnuts (optional—omit to keep muffins school safe)

 1 apple, grated

 Preheat oven to 350 degrees.
 Line 2 muffin tins with liners (this recipe will make around 16 muffins) or spray generously with baking spray.

 In a large bowl, whisk together flour, flax, baking powder, cinnamon, ginger, and salt.

 In a medium bowl, whisk together eggs, sugar, syrup, oil, applesauce, and orange juice.

 Pour wet ingredients into dry and stir together until just combined.
 Fold in raisins, carrots, coconut, apples, and walnuts.
 Using a 1/4 cup measuring cup, divide mixture evenly among muffin tins.
+Sprinkle muffin tops with granola/mixed nuts mixture.
 Bake for 22-25 minutes until a toothpick inserted into the center of the muffin comes out clean.
 Store in an airtight container at room temperature for 24 hours or freeze for up to 3 months.